 - At least 50% of your business annual revenues are from selling consumers’ personal information.

-In short, if you don’t fit into one of the above, the CCPA does not apply to you.
 Basically, a lot of businesses are “spared” by this law.
 It’s almost like it was only designed for Facebook, right?
 Since the Californian legislator cannot only create a law specifically punishing Facebook, they chose criteria perfectly fitting Facebook.
 It was also a perfect way to kill two birds with one stone, by punishing all the Big Four.

 In a way, that’s a good thing for Californian residents who will get protection of their personal information by big companies.
 But if you’re dealing with a local business which sales your information without your consent, there’s nothing you can do to stop it.
 For that reason, the point goes to the GDPR for applying to every single organization.

 CCPA: 3 – GDPR: 2